t-tarsi/CS50-Final-Project/README.md

 The Homepage shows the data visualization and is interactive.
 To create the data visualization, we used Charts.js which is a JavaScript library used to create charts and other data visualization.
 We have two donut charts: the one on the left has every concentration and the number of students committed to that concentration.
 The donut chart on the right is the same thing but for student-athletes.
+Our other chart is a multi-line graph, with the ability to select any department.
+When a department is selected, the distribution of coursetimes (start times) for that department are displayed on the graph below.
+Any number of departments can be selected at a given time.
+It is most useful, however, when viewing 1-2 departments at a time and noting their respective distributions.

 To obtain the data, we used a data scraping algorithm to go through each athletic website and retrieve the concentration data for each athlete on each team.
 We also used a data scraping algorithm to get data for every course time from the registar.
 Please read more about these implementation details in our "DESIGN.md" file.

+We believe that this data can be very useful for the Harvard Athletic department in understanding the disparity between athletes and non-athletes at Harvard, so we plan on continuing our work on this concept during J-term and presenting our work to the athletic department.

 Our final presentation can be seen at: https://www.youtube.com/watch?v=y_JjeK6I0P8&feature=youtu.be

+Resources:

 Concentration data taken from Harvard Open Data Project.
 Link: https://github.com/Harvard-Open-Data-Project/harvard-data/blob/master/concentrations-and-class-enrollment/Concentration%20Data.csv

 HTML/Flask Skeleton taken from CS50 Finance.

 Used Charts.js and modified it to have a more viewer friendly legend.

+Randomized color functions borrowed from https://stackoverflow.com/questions/45771849/chartjs-random-colors-for-each-part-of-pie-chart-with-data-dynamically-from-data